onethawt/idaplugins-list/README.md

 * [Funcap](https://github.com/deresz/funcap): This script records function calls (and returns) across an executable using IDA debugger API, along with all the arguments passed.
 It dumps the info to a text file, and also inserts it into IDA's inline comments.
 This way, static analysis that usually follows the behavioral runtime analysis when analyzing malware, can be directly fed with runtime info such as decrypted strings returned in function's arguments.

+* [Function Tagger](https://github.com/alessandrogario/IDA-Function-Tagger): This IDAPython script tags subroutines according to their use of imported functions

 * [Gamecube Extension](https://github.com/hyperiris/gekkoPS): This is a Gekko CPU Paired Single extension instructions plug-in for IDA Pro 5.2

+* [Gamecube DSP](https://github.com/dolphin-emu/gcdsp-ida): This project adds support for the DSP present in the Gamecube and the Wii to IDA, the Interactive Disassembler [1].
+This allows easy analyze of a DSP ucode, handling cross-references, control flow, and so on.

 * [Graph Slick](https://github.com/lallousx86/GraphSlick): Automated detection of inlined functions.
 It highlights similar groups of nodes and allows you to group them, simplifying complex functions.
 The authors provide an accompanying presentation which explains the algorithms behind the plugin and shows sample use cases.